 What’s Next?

-Each of the next 3 weeks will be dedicated to an in-depth exploration of the structures, one each week.
+Each of the next 3 weeks is dedicated to an in-depth exploration of the structures, one each week.
 If you’re on my email list, you got a few quick tips around the Parts Equal Total Structures, and a sneak peek into a classroom conversation.
-If you haven’t joined my email list yet, subscribe for exclusive access to resources before they’re made available to the public.
+Have you joined my email list yet?
+Subscribe for exclusive access to resources before they’re available to the public.

 References: